aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/deployment-guide.md

 5. Navigate to the [Amazon Bedrock > Knowledge base > Create knowledge base console](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/knowledge-bases/create-knowledge-base):

     a.
-Under **Provide knowledge base details**, enter a _Knowledge base name_ and optional _Description_, leaving all other default settings:
+Under **Provide knowledge base details**, enter a _Knowledge base name_ and the following optional _Description_, leaving all other default settings:
     ```sh
-    Description: Use this knowledge base to access information on claim amounts, general insurance and accident-related questions, repair estimates, and required claim documents
+    Use this knowledge base to access information on claim amounts, general insurance and accident-related questions, repair estimates, and required claim documents
     ```
     b.
 Under **Set up data source**, enter a _Data source name_ then choose _Browse S3_ and select the knowledge base data source S3 bucket you deployed in the preceding deployment step (e.g., \<YOUR-STACK-NAME>-knowledge-base).